When it comes to Klipsch’s headphones output over the past few years, its track record is particularly solid.

 MORE: Best headphone deals: in-ear, over-ear, wireless and more

 Moving on to the airy 2002 by Anne-Marie, the R6i II’s sense of timing and organisation puts it ahead of the competition.
 As well as the midrange, these headphones manage to keep track of the acoustic guitar and the rapid, synthesised sound effects well – each element in balance to deliver the essence of the song.

 And all of that’s done with a sophisticated tonal balance – the treble doesn’t come across too sharply, nor is the bass overly deep or lax.
 It’s almost the opposite: because of the recent trend that in-ear headphones overstate bass weight, these headphones almost sound lean by comparison, despite providing a more accurate and enjoyable balance.

-We finish our testing with I Just Can’t Wait To Be King from Disney’s The Lion King, using that song (as well as others) to compare Klipsch’s headphones with our current Award-winners, the Sennheiser Momentum M2 IEi.
+We finish our testing with I Just Can’t Wait To Be King from Disney’s The Lion King, using that song (as well as others) to compare Klipsch’s headphones with previous Award-winners, the Sennheiser Momentum M2 IEi.

 There are areas where the Momentum M2 IEis perform better – they have a slight edge when it comes to conveying a spacious sound, giving you a little bit more distance between instruments.

 Sennheiser’s headphones are laid back and easy, while Klipsch’s are more focused and forward.

 However, in every other area, the R6i IIs provide a better balanced, more refined and more engaging sound.